pivotal-cf/docs-partners-template/style-guide.md

 ## <a id='lega'></a> Legal Issues

 * Always use your product name (and our product name) correctly.
-* If you choose and abbreviated form of the name, spel out the product name in full in its first use in body text on each page, with the abbreviated version in parenthesis after it.
+* If you choose and abbreviated form of the name, spell out the product name in full in its first use in body text on each page, with the abbreviated version in parenthesis after it.
-	**Example**: Pivotal Cloud Foundry (PCF)
+	* **Example**: Pivotal Cloud Foundry (PCF)
-* If you choose to use a trademark for your product name, add the trademark on the first use in body text on each page.
+* If you choose to use a trademark for your product name, add the trademark only to the first use in body text on each page.
 * Never mention features that you intend to include in a future release.